Sigmmma/c20/src/content/h2/tools/h2v-ek/h2v-tool/readme.md

 h2tool.exe lightmaps "scenarios\multi\example\example" "example" checkerboard
 ```

 Once you run the command rasterizing should begin.
-Wait until it finishes and you will be able to see the results in H2Sapien.
+Wait until it finishes and you will be able to see the results in H2V Sapien.

 # Lightprobes
 ???